Renting Apartments and Homes for People With Disabilities

 For those with disabilities, there are many barriers to gaining accessible housing.
 Caregivers who can provide guidance and support may be able to play an invaluable role.

-Looking for housing while struggling with a disability can be difficult.
 Having a supportive friend or guardian to help alleviate stress or navigate potential difficulties can help individuals with disabilities find viable housing options.

 Advocating for a loved one